- 1 cup butter, softened

-- 1. In a bowl, cream butter and cream cheese.
-Add sugar; blend well.
+- 1. Preheat oven to 375°.
+Cream butter and cream cheese.
+Add sugar; beat until light and fluffy.
 Stir in vanilla.
 Gradually beat in flour.

-- 2. Using a cookie press fitted with star tip, form dough into 2-1/2-in. wreaths on ungreased baking sheets.
-Bake at 375° for 10-12 minutes or until set but not brown.
+- 2. Using a cookie press fitted with a star piping tip, shape dough into 2-1/2-in. wreaths 1 in. apart on ungreased baking sheets.
+Bake until set (do not brown), 8-10 minutes.
 Cool on wire racks.
-Decorate wreaths with green cherry pieces to make leaves and Red Hots for berries, attaching with a drop of frosting.
-Add bows with decorator gel.
-Yield: about 3 dozen.

 - 3. Decorate with green cherry pieces for leaves and Red Hots for berries.
 Use red decorating icing to form bows and adhere candy to wreaths.